CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

     SELECT TOP 2 * FROM coll ORDER BY coll._ts DESC
     ```

-    > This query will return the latest two documents added to your collection.
+    > This query will return the latest two documents added to your Container.

 1. Click the **Execute Query** button in the query tab to run the query.